-During the 2000 NBA offseason, the Orlando Magic nearly signed some of the top players in the game including Grant Hill and Tracy McGrady.
+During the 2000 NBA offseason, the Orlando Magic signed some of the top players in the game including Grant Hill and Tracy McGrady.

 They nearly secured a deal with Tim Duncan, who said his decision was “a lot closer” than many would have realized.
 Duncan shared an agent with Hill and they were both on the All-Star team for their respective conferences that season.